Ryan Woods (footballer, born 1993): Hull City

 Woods signed a three-year contract with Championship club Hull City on 18 August 2022; the fee was undisclosed.

 In August 2023, manager Liam Rosenior announced that Woods would not be in his plans for the upcoming season and that he was free to depart the club.

 On 25 August 2023, Woods joined League One club Bristol Rovers on a season-long loan.
 He returned to his parent club on 10 January 2024.

 On 1 February 2024, Woods returned to League One, joining Exeter City on loan for the remainder of the season.

 Woods left Hull City by mutual consent on 1 July 2024.

 Exeter City

 On 2 July 2024, Woods signed for Exeter City on a permanent two-year contract after the successful loan spell with the Grecians during the second half of the 2023-24 season.
 On 5 October 2024, Woods scored his first goal since 2017 in a 1–0 win verses Cambridge United.

 Oldham Athletic

 On 7 July 2025, Woods joined newly promoted League Two side Oldham Athletic on a two-year deal.

+He was made available for transfer following the conclusion of the 2025–26 season.

+On 5 September 2026, Woods joined National League club Solihull Moors on a three-month loan deal.